 * The Piran Salt Flats – a 700-year-old tradition that still uses classical methods and tools which help retain the special taste of Piran salt.
 Walk or bike along the pools, or enjoy a mineral treatment at the spas.

-*Ptuj: Considered the oldest city in Slovenia this charming town is the definition of tradition and is famous for its architecture.
+*Ptuj: Undoubtedly considered the oldest city in Slovenia this charming town is the definition of tradition and is famous for its architecture.

 *Kranjska Gora – your gateway to the stunning Julian Alps, this small mountain city boasts a breathtaking combination of nature and tradition.